 How to load balance hybrid environments using AWS NLB and ALB with Aviatrix Cloud Gateway?

 AWS now offers a rich set of Elastic Load Balancing solutions addressing many cloud based load balancing use cases and scenarios at various protocol, performance and traffic levels.
-Broadly speaking, ALB (Application Load Balancer) operates at Layer 7 and NLB (Network Load Balancer) operates at Layer 4.

 While NLB brings many new capabilities, an interesting new feature allows NLB to specify an “IP address as a target” in addition to specifying instance ID as target.
 More details here: IP address to be specified as target.